nguyen-tri-nhan/keoni-casestudy/README.md

 ### Design
 #### Missing behavior
 - In `Which describe you` label, first page have info tooltip but other page not.
 No provide tooltip text.
+(The designer allowed me to ignore it <3.)

 - In Radio button, not given what happens if user click to the container.
 I code as the presentation page provided.